Syllabus and Course Requirements

 V. Technology Based Relative Material

-Student Companion Textbook Website: www.PHSchool.com enter the web-code for each subject area.
+Student Companion Textbook Website: www.pearsonsuccessnet.com enter the information your instructor provides.
 I will provide you with additional information for the online text content/activities.

 1. RESPECT = Respect everyone including yourself.
 Use respectful language, and behave politely and respectfully.
 Remember the Golden Rule.